 The operations path should be of interest to more top students but it may not be because few understand how it works and where the payoff comes from.

-Financiers make a lot of bets hoping one will pay-off big.
+Financiers make multiple bets hoping one will pay-off big.
 Whether one does or does not, the odds of an eventual success are good relative to those who start their own ventures and essentially put all their chips on one bet.

-A clever and capable operator can have her/his cake and eat it too by throwing in with:
+A clever and capable operator can improve the odds by throwing in with:

 - An early-stage venture that is ready to get past the squirrel-cage of a startup and positioned to grow.

-- An ongoing concern that is under-performing relative to its potential (which is most organizations!).
+- A going concern that is under-performing relative to its potential (i.e., most organizations!).

-Both are opportunities to drive improvements that increase value in which they and their teams participate as explained, for example, in the video linked to the figure below.
+Both courses of study prepare the student to create value in which investors, operating leaders and their teams participate as explained, for example, in the video linked to the figure below.

-While the payoff will not be as glamorous or fast, it will have a much higher odds of happening for operators who love to build organizations that reliably grow and perform over the long haul.
+While the payoff is likely not as glamorous or quick , it has higher odds of happening for operators who know how to build organizations that reliably grow and perform over the long haul.

-The best and brightest should pursue operations to help the world, and to help themselves, get on a fast-track to generating value by building organizations and people to perform and grow to their full potential.
+The best and brightest MBA students should seriously consider operations as a path to help the world, and to help themselves, get on a fast-track to creating value by building, not just financing, organizations, jobs, and people who perform and grow to their full potential.